UK businesses have been hit with a sharp rise in taxes in the first Labour Party budget for 14 years.

 The government has committed to fund a cash injection for the health service by borrowing more and by raising taxed.

 If the government is to be believed, it is a budget to boost growth.
-But critics respond that any boost to growth will be short-lived.
+Gilbert Verdian, founder and CEO of Quant, agrees and his comments are included below.
+Nigel Green, CEO of deVere Group, has a rather different take.
+A number of government critics argue that any boost to growth will be short-lived.

 Capital gains is up, employers national insurance contributions are raised and stamp duty rises on second homes.

-RBI has canvassed opinion from a number of industry experts..and a number of common emerge, including relief that the threatened tax hikes were not worse and at least some agreement that the budget now provides a degree of certainty and stability.
+RBI has canvassed opinion from a number of industry experts.
+Opinions are listed in alphabetical order by commentator.
+A number of common themes emerge, including relief that the threatened tax hikes were not worse and at least some agreement that the budget now provides a degree of certainty and stability.

 Simon Allister, head of wealth planning, LGT Wealth Management